 - Name changes

 - Notary services.
-The IRS only accepts certification of passport pages to obtain ITIN from IRS-designated individuals; see IRS Certified Acceptance Agents (pdf).
+The IRS only accepts certification of passport pages to obtain ITIN from IRS-designated individuals; see IRS Acceptance Agents (pdf).

 - Other miscellaneous problems/issues

 - Student vs. student – we cannot advise either side of a disagreement

 - Business issues, profit or non-profit, start-up, eligibility under F1 or J1 visa; see Business Resources (pdf).

 - Claims against or issues with the University of Illinois (except advising on Student Discipline Hearings) or the State of Illinois